-The All England Championships were already functioning as an unofficial world championship for the individual disciplines.
+The All England Championships were already functioning as an unofficial world championships for the individual disciplines.
 While from the late 1940s, the Thomas Cup — and later the Uber Cup — offered a unique opportunity for men’s and women’s teams to prove themselves as the world’s best, athletes were already able to prove themselves individually.
 The All England had been providing that opportunity with class and prestige and a tradition that dated back to the dawn of the 20th century.

 However, while England may have welcomed the best in the world, there was still room for a world championships.
-When Sweden hosted the first IBF World Championships in 1977, it was a first step for an event that would soon travel and grow into a global tradition.
-By the time the fourth edition ended, the Worlds had been seen in three continents.
+When Sweden hosted the first World Championships in 1977, it was a first step for an event that would soon travel and grow into a global tradition.
+By the time the fourth edition ended, the Worlds had been held in three continents.

 The early winners